El Segundo Blue (Euphilotes battoides allyni)

 Caterpillar

-The larva or caterpillar goes through four instars prior to maturing into a pupa.
-When matured the larva is polymorphic, differing in color, from pure white to dull yellow.
-Some may even have a dull red or maroon body marked with white or yellow dashes.
+The larval stage of the El Segundo Blue butterfly includes four instars before it matures into a pupa.
+During this phase, the caterpillar exhibits polymorphism, displaying colors ranging from pure white to dull yellow.
+Some caterpillars may even present a dull red or maroon body adorned with white or yellow markings.

 Pupa

-Color and Appearance: When the wings are opened, they are bright blue with black spots and an orange band.
-When the wings are closed the light bluish hue is present, with rows of black dots on both sides.
-While males have a dark blue tinge above, the females are mostly brown.
+Color and Appearance: When the wings are open, the butterfly displays a bright blue with black spots and an orange band.
+When the wings are closed, a light bluish hue with rows of black dots can be seen on both sides.
+Males typically have a darker blue tinge on the upper side, while females are predominantly brown.

 Eggs